MediaNik5/telegram-summarizer/README.md

-# Telegram Summarizer
+# AI-Powered Personal Notes Telegram Bot

-This is a minimal Kotlin-based Telegram bot project using Gradle Kotlin DSL.
+This project implements a Telegram bot that stores your notes and answers questions about them using a Retrieval-Augmented Generation workflow.

 ## Building